Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome: Method

-where $\Sigma_M(d) = \Sigma_E(d)+ T\Sigma_U(d)$ is a $s\times s$ asymptotic covariance matrix, and $T\equiv \lim_{N_E\to +\infty} t \in(0, +\infty)$. \end{lemma} The key gradient to prove Lemma \ref{lem3} lies in the fact that the two samples ($E$ and $U$) are collected from two different independent sources.
-The proof of Lemma \ref{lem3} is given in the appendix.
+where $\Sigma_M(d) = \Sigma_P(d)+ T\Sigma_U(d)$ is a $s\times s$ covariance matrix, and $T\equiv \lim_{N_P\to +\infty} t \in(0, +\infty)$. \end{lemma} The key gradient to prove Lemma \ref{lem3} lies in the fact that the two samples ($P$ and $U$) are collected from two different independent sources.
+The proof of Lemma \ref{lem3} is given in the Appendix.
 Based on Lemma \ref{lem3}, the asymptotic covariance matrix $\Sigma_M(d)$ is a weighted sum of the asymptotic covariance from each sample, where the weight is determined by the limiting sample ratio between two samples.
 Based on the results established in \eqref{lem1} and Lemma \ref{lem3}, we have the following asymptotic joint distribution

 where $\boldsymbol{\rho}(d)$ is the $s\times 1$ asymptotic covariance vector between the value estimator of the outcome of interest in the primary sample and the differences of the value estimators of intermediate outcomes between two samples.
-It follows that the conditional distribution of $\sqrt{N_E}\{\widehat{V}_{E}(d) - V(d)\}$ given the estimated value differences of intermediate outcomes as
+It follows that the conditional distribution of $\sqrt{N_P}\{\widehat{V}_{P}(d) - V(d)\}$ given the estimated value differences of intermediate outcomes as

-It can be observed from \eqref{eqn:proj} that by projecting the value estimator of the outcome of interest on the estimated value differences of intermediate outcomes, we can achieve a smaller asymptotic variance.
+From \eqref{eqn:proj}, by projecting the value estimator of the outcome of interest on the estimated value differences of intermediate outcomes, we can achieve a smaller asymptotic variance.
 This result motivates us to construct the calibrated value estimator of $V(d) $ as